thecurryspice/vms/README.md

 Host Port: 4212
 Host Password: test
 ```

-The configurations can be done manually with:
+The configurations can be done manually as well.

 Run `python3 vlcMQTTSync.py`, choose option 1, and follow-up with: